Diversity, Equity & Inclusion

 Toggle

 JWU is dedicated to providing reasonable accommodations to give students with learning disabilities, physical challenges, and chronic medical conditions the opportunity to succeed in their academic pursuits.
-While maintaining the highest academic integrity, the university strives to balance academic rigor with support services that help students with disabilities function in a higher learning environment.
+While maintaining the highest academic integrity, the university strives to balance academic rigor with support services that help disabled students succeed at JWU.

 Toggle